 Pro tip: Ask big block stores if you can use a portion of their parking lot to load your bus.

 We understand student budgets can be tight.
 You might not be able to fit all the amenities you want into your budget.
-But, at the end of the day, charter buses are the cheapest way of moving big groups.
+But, at the end of the day, charter buses are the cheapest way to move big groups.
 Use our booking tool to generate a quote.
 Feel free to play around with it and explore the costs of different routes, times, and bus types.

 To get the best rate, book your bus rental early.
 Booking early helps you avoid the price surging that occurs closer to your departure date.
 Bus.com lets you book your bus and wait to pay until 21 days before departure.